ECB dips toe into dead sea of rebundled debt

 The market in the United States rebounded to 1.5 trillion euros last year.

-Inside the ECB, few are predicting a similar splash for a plan that was championed by Draghi after he studied Britain’s funding-for-lending programme.
+Inside the ECB, few are predicting a similar splash for a plan that was championed by Draghi after he studied Britain’s funding-for-lending program.

 “Some people know that this will not work,” one source familiar with the matter said recently, referring to buying ABS and a more secure variant known as covered bonds.
 “It’s too small and the problem is much, much bigger.”